Analysis | John Durham dumps a small bucket of water on the forest fire he sparked

 Setting aside the question of intent, let’s focus on the point here.
 Durham is stating, explicitly, that members of the media may have “overstated” and “misinterpreted” facts included in his filing.
 This isn’t me, Washington Post guy, saying that his filing sparked an inaccurate narrative.
 It’s Durham saying that this (might, perhaps, maybe) happened.

 It’s important to point out what immediately preceded that “if.”
-He had mentioned that stuff about data from the White House being included in the Russia research because “a member of the defense team was working for the Executive Office of the President of the United States (‘EOP’) during relevant events that involved the EOP.”
+Durham had mentioned that stuff about data from the White House being included in the Russia research because “a member of the defense team was working for the Executive Office of the President of the United States (‘EOP’) during relevant events that involved the EOP.”

 To a layperson, that seems unremarkable.
 But, as Charlie Savage noted when writing for the New York Times, it is Durham validating reporting that indicated there was no research conducted on data collected from the Trump White House at all.